shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/01_fetchngs.md

 <img src="../images/fetchngs_out2.png" width="40%">

 Within the `samplesheet/` directory, there's a file called `samplesheet.csv` that holds all the essential information needed for the subsequent nf-core/rnaseq pipeline.
-> [!WARNING]
-> Do not use this samplesheet directly as the input for the next pipeline, nf-core/rnaseq.
-It requires format adjustments before proceeding.